tejada1970/tj-workjs/README.md

 **Server requirements:** For its correct operation, the project must be executed from a server.
 For example, it is recommended to use XAMPP or another local server to host the application.
 This is essential so that certain features, such as the news section that uses requests, can be displayed correctly.

-## Descarga y Configuración en Entorno Local
+## Download and Configuration in Local Environment

 ### Requirements: